vanilophp/site-news/vanilo-30-released.md

 ## Admin Has Been Removed

-We learned during the years, that many of the application using Vanilo were not using its own admin.
-Still being present required extra steps and caused extra code loaded.
-Therefore in Vanilo 3.0 the admin package has been removed from Vanilo Core (the framework) and it is available as a separate composer package: `vanilo/admin`.
+We learned during the years, that many of the applications using Vanilo, were not using the Vanilo Admin.
+The unused part being present, required extra steps from the developers, and caused extra code to loaded with the app.
+Therefore, in Vanilo 3.0 the admin package has been removed from Vanilo Core (the framework).

+It is now available as a separate composer package: `vanilo/admin`.

 ## Product Variants